visum-summerschool/visum-2018/README.md

 - Name of the team;
 - Name and Surname of each team element.

 After that, you will receive an email with the IP adress of your machine along with the access password, as well as a FAQ to help with the use of the platform.
+The FAQ and the two implemented baselines are also available [here](https://github.com/visum-summerschool/visum-2018/tree/master/Project).

 ## VISUM SCHEDULE